 Chelation of Heavy Metals

 Many children with Autism show high levels of heavy metals (e.g. mercury and lead) in their blood.
-Some doctors are advocating the use of chelation (the process of removing heavy metals from the body) for Autism treatment.
+Some doctors are advocating the use of chelation (the process of removing heavy metals from the body) as another bio-medical Autism treatment option.
 The process of chelation was originally developed by the US military in the 1940s for exposed soldiers and has only recently begun to be used with children.